instana/python-sensor/README.md

 ## Installation

+For this BETA, we currently support tracing of Django and Flask applications.
+For Django, the process requires no code modification although the Flask alternative temporarily does.
+The post BETA objective is for full instrumentation without any code modifications required.
+This will be happening soon.

+## Django Installation

 There are two steps required to install the the Instana package for your applications:

 1. `pip install instana` into the virtual-env or container ([hosted on pypi](https://pypi.python.org/pypi/instana))

 2. Enable instrumentation for the frameworks in use by setting an environment variable:
   `AUTOWRAPT_BOOTSTRAP=instana.django`

+## Flask Installation

+  There are two steps required to install the the Instana package for your applications:

+  1. `pip install instana` into the virtual-env or container ([hosted on pypi](https://pypi.python.org/pypi/instana))

+  2. Add the WSGI middleware to your Flask application:
+    ```python
+    from instana import wsgi
+    app = Flask('myapp')
+    app.config.from_object(__name__)
+    app.config.from_envvar('MYAPP_SETTINGS', silent=True)
+    # Wrap the Flask WSGI app with Instana Middleware
+    app.wsgi_app = wsgi.iWSGIMiddleware(app.wsgi_app)`
+    ```

 ## Usage